 Jewish Refugees in Shanghai (1933-1941) is a collaborative community effort to share information about the unique experiences of Jewish refugees in Shanghai during World War II.
-Learn more about the exhibit and related events.

 Want to keep in touch and know the latest news?
 Sign up for the CIUMN mailing list!

 "Like" us on Facebook for the latest news and cultural tidbits!